hrzucchetti/zconnect-verificaC19-sdk-ios/README.md

     //use validator to validate a certificate
     let validator = CertificateValidator(payload: qrCodeContent)
-    //or use this initializer let validator = CertificateValidator(certificate: certificate!) guard let validator = validator else {
+    //or use this initializer
+    let validator = CertificateValidator(certificate: certificate!)
-        return
-    }

     validator.validate(onSuccessHandler: { status in
         switch status {
         case .valid,.validPartially: